ahungry/cl-protobufs/cl-protobufs.rst

   proto:protobuf-service                                        [Class]

 The class that represents a Protobufs service.
-It has slots for the name, options and RPCs.
+It has slots for the name, options and methods.

 ::

-  proto:protobuf-rpc                                            [Class]
+  proto:protobuf-method                                         [Class]

-The class that represents one RPC descriptions in a Protobufs service.
+The class that represents one method description in a Protobufs service.
 It has slots for the name, input type, output type and options.